ChromaticRanger/live5-lottery/README.md

 6. Reset button clears all data structures and screen

 ## Not yet working
-1. Calculation of matching balls and prize
-2. Showing prize on the screen
+1. Showing prize on the screen

 ## Design notes
 1. Generally an Object Oriented solution using Typescipt and classes